alexvranceanu/docker/swarm-example-voting-app/README.md

 ----------

-These steps apply to all meetup workshop participants:
+(1 hour): These steps apply to all meetup workshop participants:

 1. Login to your AWS console